 Master Gibson linked up a blog post by Rodda in which she provides a portion of her most recent self-published “Barton-Basher”(available on Amazon), along with some added commentary, aimed at taking cracks at the credibility of Barton’s conclusions in his recent book, The Jefferson Lies.
 Before we get into Rodda’s “scholarly” (I’m being generous there) assertions against Barton, her amateurish, childish blog post should be addressed.

 Let’s just cut right to the chase: Rodda calls Barton a pseudo-historian because she doesn’t agree with him or consider his work valid.
 That’s her opinion.
-I could just as well call her a “pseudo-historian” because my opinion of her work is that it is shoddy and would be considered utterly disgraceful coming from a formally trained historian, or even a high school graduate for that matter.
-But I’m not going to call her a “pseudo-historian”, I’m just going to say that she produces terribly researched and poorly argued works which deal with historical topics.
+I could just as well call her a “pseudo-historian” because my opinion of her work is that it is shoddy and would be considered disgraceful coming from a formally trained historian, or even a high school graduate for that matter.
+But I’m not going to call her a “pseudo-historian”, I’m just going to say that she produces terribly researched and poorly argued works dealing with historical topics.

 Rodda concludes her blog post by calling Barton a “lying sack of Christian nationalist crap.”
-While her words here are expressed through the medium of a mere blog post, I’m questioning why anyone should be taken seriously as a “scholar” when they use such language in any setting.
-This is the kind of childish rabble I expect from a preteen in middle school, not from the blog post of a “professional” author/researcher/scholar who appears to at least be over the age of 40 years old.
+While her words here are expressed through the medium of a mere blog post, I’m questioning why anyone should be taken seriously as a scholar when they use such language in any setting.
+This is the kind of childish rabble I expect from a preteen in middle school, not from the blog post of a “professional” author/researcher/scholar who appears to at least be over the age of 40.
 Then again, Rodda lists herself as a “highschool dropout”, so perhaps there is a potential correlation to be left for further investigation.

 Now, on to the actual substance, or lack thereof, of Rodda’s assertions in the portion of her work she references.
 In the quoted portion of her work, Rodda writes,